youns3510/multi-language-website/README.md

-# multi-languages-website
+# multi-language-website
-multi languages website
+multi language website

-PHP Website  show how to build website has multi languages versions
+PHP Website  show how to build website has multi language versions